huggingface/transformers/examples/research_projects/jax-projects/README.md

 ```

 Cool!
 The file is now displayed on the model page under the [files tab](https://huggingface.co/flax-community/roberta-base-als/tree/main).
 We encourage you to upload all files except maybe the actual data files to the repository.
-This includes training scripts, model weigths,
+This includes training scripts, model weights,
 model configurations, training logs, etc...

 Next, let's create a tokenizer and save it to the model dir by following the instructions of the [official Flax MLM README](https://github.com/huggingface/transformers/tree/master/examples/flax/language-modeling#train-tokenizer).
 We can again use a simple Python shell.